galnegus/KnightRider/docs/_posts/2000-01-06-challenges.md

 - Scaling the augmentation to the reality.
 - Creating an intuitive way to handle more than 5 markers at a given time (Vuforia limit).
+- Creating good markers that are easy to scan and still visually appealing.